 For those of you who really enjoy pushing themselves in nature to get to these ridiculously striking places, climbing Mount Kinabalu is something you need to add to your list.
 We’ve detailed all you need to know about Mount Kinabalu in our article about Sabah Malaysia here!
 Read more about what Sabah has to offer.

-Best Things to do in Malaysia #3 – Sample Some of the World’s Best Foods at the Penang Street Markets
+Activity #3 – Sample Some of the World’s Best Foods at the Penang Street Markets

 At some point in your life, you would have tried laksa, satay chicken skewers, nasi goreng, mi goreng (no, not the instant packet versions, although to be honest they’re probably the most popular things on this list), penang curry, hokkien noodles, roti canai, rojak … this list could go on forever, but we just want to point out one thing – they all originated from Malaysia.